 Your credit history is a compilation of all credit cards and loans you’ve ever had, all the way back to that first credit card you signed up for in college in order to get the free t-shirt (been there, done that!).

 It’s the history of how (well) you've paid your bills in the past.
 And, as I said before, your credit score is a grading given to you to help lenders predict how well you will pay your bills in the future.

 If you are new to building credit, you might have an insufficient credit history.
 But this can be remedied over time by mindfully applying for credit and paying your bills on time.

 How do credit scores work?

-In the US there are 3 major credit bureaus: Equifax, Transunion, and Experian.
-Their main job is to collect your credit information from various sources, aggregate them into a report, assign you a credit score based on their methodology and make this information available to your potential lenders.
+Their main job is to collect your credit information from various sources, aggregate them into a report, assign you a credit score based on their methodology, and make this information available to your potential lenders.